 Most respondents (38.64%) said that they measure the success of their blog by page visits.
 They believe that the success of each blog post grows as the number of readers grows.
 The other most important metric for success is social shares.
 18.93% of bloggers want to see more shares to achieve success.

 14. What inspires a blog post?

 Content creation and coming up with new topics is one of the greatest challenges bloggers face.
 Bloggers need ideas to write about and have to make sure that they are always coming up with relevant, fresh topics.
 33.40% of bloggers get ideas for new post topics on social media.
 It might sound surprising, but it actually makes sense.
 It’s possible to recognize trends and hot topics on social media.
-The second most popular source of blog ideas are conversations with friends, at 24.17%.
+The second most popular source of blog ideas is conversations with friends, at 24.17%.